devodog/stm32/Nucleo-F302R8/README.md

 <img src="images/CO2printout2.png" height="400">
 Notice the CRC Error detected for some of the sensor reading over I2C, which is the reason for why we should try to add 4.7k pull-ups on the I2C bus.

 __Microsecond delay__
 Microsecond (delay_us()) delay also needed to exchange the TIMER device from TIM6 to TIM15 - needed for LCD 4-bit bus-drive.

+### Preparing for motor control application
+3 GPIOs for Hall sensors + 6 GPIOs for inverter switch control.
+TBD

+### Preparing for toy shooting target hit indication
+TBD

+### Prepare for WiFi access and publishing measurement data on to a web server
+Using ESP8266 & USART
+TBD

 __future study__